csparpa/csparpa.github.io/content/zero-downtime-hot-code-deployments-with-docker.md

 > How can I minimize (ideally, avoid) downtimes when I deploy my web application?

-There are many ways to accomplish this task, depending on what type of computing infrastructure you use and what your technology stack is.
+There are multiple ways to accomplish this task, depending on what type of computing infrastructure you use and what your technology stack is.

 In this post, we're going to talk about **hot code reload**: this means that you have an already running codebase and you reload modifications to that codebase on the fly - that is, without downtime.